SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: -Donaldson invariants on

 The map $\pmb{\Phi}$ extends to a linear function from the graded algebra $\operatorname{Sym}_*( H_0(\mathbb{C}\mathrm{P}^2) \oplus H_2(\mathbb{C}\mathrm{P}^2) )$, where the elements of $H_i(\mathbb{C}\mathrm{P}^2)$ have degree $(4-i)/2$ to $\mathbb{Q}$.
 It is known that the $\mathrm{SO}(3)$-Donaldson invariants are topological invariants of $\mathbb{C}\mathrm{P}^2$.
 For $z \in \operatorname{Sym}_*( H_0(\mathbb{C}\mathrm{P}^2) \oplus H_2(\mathbb{C}\mathrm{P}^2) )$, there is a definition of a geometric representative $\mathcal{V}(z) \subset \mathfrak{M}(-1,k)$ for $\mu(z)$ \cite{KronheimerMrowka}.
 If $\overline{\mathcal{V}}(z)$ is the closure of $\mathcal{V}(z)$ in $\overline{\mathfrak{M}}(-1,k)$, then the Donaldson invariants are

 \begin{definition} The formal power series

-is the generating function for the $\mathrm{SO}(3)$-Donaldson invariants of $\mathbb{C}\mathrm{P}^2$. \end{definition} Using the blowup formula for the Donaldson invariants, G\"ottsche \cite{Goettsche} derived a closed formula expression for $\pmb{\Phi}_{k,m, n}$.
+is the generating function for the $\mathrm{SO}(3)$-Donaldson invariants of $\mathbb{C}\mathrm{P}^2$. \end{definition} Using the blowup formula for the Donaldson invariants, G\"ottsche \cite{Goettsche,GoettscheNakajimaYoshioka} derived a closed formula expression for $\pmb{\Phi}_{k,m, n}$.
 His work was based on earlier work with Ellingsrud \cite{EllingsrudGoettsche} and Zagier \cite{GoettscheZagier}, and it extended the results previously obtained by Kotschick and Lisca \cite{KotschickLisca} up to an overall sign convention.
-We state \cite[Thm.~3.5, (1)]{Goettsche} using the original sign convention of \cite{EllingsrudGoettsche,KotschickLisca}.
-We give a formulation that is in a convenient form with respect to $\operatorname{pt}$ and $\check{\operatorname{H}}$.
-We write the result in terms of the Jacobi theta-functions $\vartheta_2, \vartheta_3, \vartheta_4$ which are used in theoretical physics.
+We state \cite[Thm.~3.5, (1)]{Goettsche} in terms of the Jacobi theta-functions $\vartheta_2, \vartheta_3, \vartheta_4$ which are used in theoretical physics, and give a formulation that is in a convenient form with respect to $\operatorname{pt}$ and $\check{\operatorname{H}}$.
 In this way, we obtain a closed formula expression for $\pmb{\Phi}_{k,m, n}$, which we shall later show equals the the Moore-Witten prediction based on the $u$-plane integral. \begin{theorem}[G\"ottsche \cite{Goettsche}] Assuming the notation and hypotheses above, then we have that the only non-vanishing coefficients in the generating function in (\ref{generatingfunction}) satisfy

 where $m,n \in \mathbb{N}_0$, $2(k-1)=m+n$, $\operatorname{Coeff}_{q^0}$ is the constant term in a series expansion in $q=\exp{(2\pi i \tau)}$.
 The series $F_t(\tau)$ are defined in (\ref{Ft_old}), and the Jacobi $\vartheta$-functions are